mosser/sec-labs/Corpus.md

 # Bibliography Corpus for SEC 2018

+## Paper Presentation Expectations

+Prepare a 10 minutes presentation (hard limit), that addresses the following point for your selected paper:

+  - Context of the research;
+  - Research challenge addressed by the authors;
+  - Results obtained;
+  - Threats to validity
+  - Your analysis of the obtained result.

+Your critical analysis of the contribution (_e.g._, threats to validity and analysis) worths 50% of the final mark.

 ## Int.
 Conf. on Programming Languages, Design and Implementation (PLDI, A*)

 ### 2018 Edition